 Introduction

-The purpose of Study 1 was to directly test how manipulating social consensus affects multiple different contemporary polarized beliefs.
-One of our goals was to determine if our social consensus manipulation, adapted from a similar scientific/social consensus manipulation by Keiichi Kobayashi (2018), would successfully generalize to an American audience.
-Additionally, we wanted to replicate the effects of this manipulation on a series of topics chosen explicitly for their perception of polarization in America (UHC, climate change, capital punishment), which diverges significantly from the original set of topics Kobayashi chose to use (climate change, blood type personality, nuclear power, and whale research).
+The purpose of Study 1 was to directly test how manipulating social consensus affects contemporary polarized beliefs.
+One goal was to determine if the social consensus manipulation, adapted from a similar scientific/social consensus manipulation by Keiichi Kobayashi (2018), would successfully generalize to an American audience.
+Another goal was to to replicate the effects of this manipulation on a series of topics chosen explicitly for their perception of polarization in America (UHC, climate change, capital punishment), which diverges significantly from the original set of topics Kobayashi chose to use (climate change, blood type personality, nuclear power, and whale research).

 Method

 Study 1 analyzed the effects of social consensus using a within-subjects design.
 Participants were randomly assigned to either the low or high social consensus manipulation condition.
 Information about social consensus was presented for all four highly polarized issues.
-The primary outcome, attitude towards [topic], was measured both before and after presentation of social consensus information.
+The primary outcome, attitude towards each topic, was measured both before and after presentation of social consensus information.
 The Institutional Review Board at the University of Missouri reviewed and approved all submitted materials for Study 1.

 Participants